trailofbits/cb-multios/cqe-challenges/CROMU_00032/README.md

 	If the frame type is incremental then log2(height*width) bits for pixel count Variable Bits - Pixel Count
-	If it is zero cgc_index the bit length of the location is the log2(height*width) cgc_rounded up to the nearest integer.
+	If it is zero index the bit length of the location is the log2(height*width) rounded up to the nearest integer.
 	If it is x,y then the x length is log2(x) and y is log2(y)

 	For example a height of 28 and 40 would result in 28*40=1120 which means 11 bits for each with type 0, type 1 with x,y would be 4 bits for x, 5 bits for y with a total of 9.
 Following this is the pixel dictionary.
 This length is also dependent upon the type.
 Custom depends upon the number of characters, 1 is 1 bit, 2 is 2 bits, 3 is 3 bits, 4 is 4 bits, 5 is 6 bits, 6 is 6 bits and 7 is 7 bits.